stuartmuyambi/Campus-Ballot/README.md

 ![image](images/README/logo.jpg)
-# Online Voting Web Application
+# Online Voting Web Application.

 Campus Ballot is an automated online voting app build to assist in conducting of guild elections in local universities.